 - Inherent risk assessments

-To gain an Understanding of the Existing Internal Control Structure, IT auditors needs to identify five other areas/items:
+To gain an Understanding of the Existing Internal Control Structure, information technology auditors needs to identify five other items:

 - Control environment